reborg/reclojure/README.md

 ## TODO

+* check all uses of aset, that after I'm correctly the returning the array.
+Even better get a macro to do te job of embedding that they way you want it, or use doto.
+* evaluating if keeping java convention for defptorocol fn names, would prefer clj
 * Completely WIP, still not working, since the implementation of one persistent data structure (for example) implies a lot of dependencies to be implemented as well.

 ## License